 The seeds and oil of this plant are acrid, bitter, thermogenic, emollient, purgative, digestive carminative, antihelminthic, anti-inflammatory, vermifuge, expectorant, vesicant, and rubefacient traits that are valuable in treating various health disorders.

-In Ayurveda, Jamalgota is used in Panchakarma purgation therapy (Virechana) for eliminating the toxins in the system and supporting better assimilation of ayurvedic medicines.
+In Ayurveda, Jamalgota is used in Panchakarma purgation therapy (Virechana) for eliminating the toxins in the system and supporting better assimilation of Ayurvedic medicines.
 But these days Jamalgota is used rarely for this, instead a safe and tolerable remedy like Trivit Lehyam is used.

 Seed Purification (Shodhana)

 Ayurveda suggests purifying (shodhana) the seeds of jamalgota before using it for medicinal purposes.
 The main aim of this process is to lessen its irritant and harmful qualities.
-The shodhana process includes the below steps:
+The shodhana process includes the following steps:

 - Soak the seeds overnight